Perissodactyla: Distribution

 Most extant perissodactyl species occupy a small fraction of their original range.
 Members of this group are now found only in Central and South America, eastern and southern Africa, and central, southern, and southeastern Asia.
 During the peak of odd-toed ungulate existence, from the Eocene to the Oligocene, perissodactyls were distributed over much of the globe, the major exceptions being Australia and Antarctica.
 Horses and tapirs arrived in South America after the formation of the Isthmus of Panama around 3 million years ago in the Pliocene.
 Their North American counterparts died out around 10,000 years ago, leaving only Baird's tapir with a range extending to what is now southern Mexico.
 The tarpans were pushed to extinction in 19th century Europe.
 Hunting and habitat destruction have reduced the surviving perissodactyl species to fragmented populations.
 In contrast, domesticated horses and donkeys have gained a worldwide distribution, and feral animals of both species are now also found in regions outside their original range, such as in Australia.

 Lifestyle and diet

 Perissodactyls inhabit a number of different habitats, leading to different lifestyles.
 Tapirs are solitary and inhabit mainly tropical rainforests.
-Rhinos tend to live alone in rather dry savannas, and in Asia, wet marsh or forest areas.
-Horses inhabit open areas such as grasslands, steppes, or semi-deserts, and live together in groups.
+In Africa, rhinos tend to live alone in savannas, forests, open woodland bush or scrub.
+In Asia, rhinos tend to live in wet marsh or forest areas.
+Horses, asses and zebras (members of the genus Equus) inhabit open areas such as grasslands, steppes, or semi-deserts, and live together in groups.
 Odd-toed ungulates are exclusively herbivores that feed, to varying degrees, on grass, leaves, and other plant parts.
 A distinction is often made between primarily grass feeders (white rhinos, equines) and leaf feeders (tapirs, other rhinos).